 We seek excellent students with a strong background in the physical sciences who desire to obtain a PhD degree from a top European university.
 A successful candidate must hold a Masters degree in Physics, Astronomy or a related field, or equivalent by the starting date of the position.
 Previous research experience and computational skills will be important criteria for the selection.

-These PhD student positions are paid according to the Collective Labour Agreement of Dutch Universities (CAO), which means that they earn internationally competitive salaries and are eligible for both social security and retirement benefits.
-All PhD positions are funded for four years.
+The PhD student position is paid according to the Collective Labour Agreement of Dutch Universities (CAO), which means that PhD students earn internationally competitive salaries and are eligible for both social security and retirement benefits.
+All our PhD positions are funded for four years.